 The militant outfits from Northeast India, who are operating from the jungles of northern Burma (Myanmar), have a hard time ahead.
 As India and Burma have strengthened its strategic relationship, it is understood that Indian separatist groups would face more attacks in Burmese soil.
 Moreover, it may go intensive in the next few weeks as the Burmese President Thein Sein is visiting India in October 2011.

 One of the active armed groups of India, the United Liberation Front of Asom (ULFA) has admitted that their camps in Burma are facing offensives from the Burmese soldiers.
 The news cannot be confirmed from the Burmese government at Nay Pie Taw, as it has little visibility in these remote areas which are in reality being ruled by the arms and drugs mafia for decades now.
 Of course, the version of ULFA leaders indicates that some kind of confrontations between the Burmese forces and Northeastern militant groups may be going on there.
 Even the unconfirmed media reports suggested that the Burmese authority maintained its offensive against the separatist militants for many weeks and the ULFA military chief Paresh Baruah received bullet injuries.

-Till the early nineties, Indian government supported the democratic movement led by Daw Aung San Suu Kyi.
-But later it changed the course and started engaging the then military regime named State Peace and Development Council for various bi-lateral relationships.
+Till the early nineties, the Indian government supported the democratic movement led by Daw Aung San Suu Kyi.
+But later it changed the course and started engaging the then military regime named the State Peace and Development Council for various bilateral relationships.